Narjhanam/odoo/doc/setup/install.rst

     with RHEL-based distributions (RHEL, CenOS, Scientific Linux), EPEL_ must be added to the distribution's repositories for all of Odoo's dependencies to be available.
-For CenOS:
+For CentOS:

     .. code-block:: console